ControlAltTea/test_markdown_canva/week_1/week_1_intro_to_web_dev.md

 ### HTML
 ![image](./slides/slide_11.png)
-**HyperText Markdown Language (HTML)** is a markdown language we will use to give our webpages sense and *structure*.
+**HyperText Markup Language (HTML)** is a markup language we will use to give our webpages sense and *structure*.
 Some would consider HTML the *bones* to our webpages anatomy.

 ### CSS
 ![image](./slides/slide_12.png)